Data Analytics

 All students will complete their program of study with the capstone course corresponding to their chosen option.

 All students will complete their program of study with the capstone course corresponding to their chosen option.
 While each capstone course focuses on problems relevant to their specific domains, they all provide students with an opportunity to apply their knowledge of the theories, methods, processes, and tools of data analytics, learned throughout their program, in a culminating and summative experience.
 The choice of project topic and exact form will be mutually determined by the instructor and each student.
 A written paper based on the applied project is required and must contain project description, analysis, and interpretation of its findings.
-Students are encouraged to upload their capstone projects to be available publically via ScholarSphere and to participate in the Graduate Exhibition.
+Students are encouraged to upload their capstone projects to be available publicly via ScholarSphere and to participate in the Graduate Exhibition.

 Base Program